-Learn how to make these popular German almond horn cookies called Mandelhörnchen with just 6 simple ingredients!
-They're shaped like horns or crescents, similar to Vanillekipferl.
-Roll these tasty cookies in sliced almonds and dip them in dark chocolate for the ultimate coffee break treat!
+Learn how to make these chewy German almond horn cookies called Mandelhörnchen with just 6 simple ingredients!
+The soft almond paste + almond flour dough is shaped into horns or crescents, then rolled in sliced almonds.
+After they bake, give them a generous dip in dark chocolate for the ultimate coffee break treat!

-- Granulated sugar - Sweetens the cookies.
-Don't substitute brown sugar, which will add too much moisture to this already sticky dough.
+- Granulated sugar - I prefer using granulated sugar over powdered sugar to create a crispy exterior and a deliciously chewy interior.
+And don't swap in brown sugar, which will add too much moisture to this already sticky dough.

 - Egg whites - Provide essential structure to the Mandelhörnchen, along with the necessary moisture to form a dough that sticks together.